Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Experimental Results

 \section{Experimental Results}

-To evaluate our method, we tested each PaiDE (KL $\hat{I}_{KL}(y, \theta)$ and Bhatt $\hat{I}_{Bhatt}(y, \theta)$) on two 1D environments, as has been previously proposed in the literature \citep{depeweg2018decomposition}.
+To evaluate our method, we tested each of our PairEpEsts (KL and Bhatt) on two 1D environments, as has been previously proposed in the literature \citep{depeweg2018decomposition}.
 Additionally, we present 4 multi-dimensional environments.
-In contrast to previous papers \citep{postels2020hidden, ash2021gone}, we evaluate each method on high dimensional output space (up to 257) to demonstrate the utility of PaiDEs in this setting.
+In contrast to previous papers \citep{postels2020hidden, ash2021gone}, we evaluate each method on high dimensional output space (up to 257) to demonstrate the utility of PairEpEsts in this setting.
 Note that, for all experiments, the model components are assumed to be uniform, $\pi_j=\frac{1}{M}$, independent of $x$.
 All model hyper-parameters are contained in \autoref{adx:hyper} and the code can be found in the supplementary material.
+The experimental design follow previous literature \citep{berry2023normalizing}.